Unofficially, off-page SEO is link building. And link building is a BIG deal.

 Relevance

-Even with the right backlink type from a high DA site, your website might not see any increase in rankings.
-If this is your case, check the relevancy of the link acquired.
+Even with the right backlink type from a high DA site, your website might not see any increase in search engine rankings.
+If this is your case, check the relevance of the link acquired.

 For example, getting links from high-DA casino sites as a pharmaceutical company makes zero sense.
 There is no correlation between the niche.